We make a variety of chocolates but the two main products are Cadbury Dairy Milk chocolate and Cadbury Old Gold dark chocolate.

 Tempering is the final crucial and complex stage which involves mixing and cooling the liquid chocolate under carefully controlled conditions to ensure that the fat in the chocolate crystallises in its most stable form.
 Highly sophisticated machinery has been developed for this process, which is one of the skills of the chocolatier.

-Tempered chocolate is used in a number of ways to produce Cadbury's famous brands.
+Tempered chocolate is used in a number of ways to produce our famous brands.

 Other Chocolate Processes